Spotlight on Young Children: Exploring Play

 Included is a professional development guide with questions and activities to help readers reflect on current teaching practices and inspire them to incorporate new ones.

 In “A Conversation About Play,” Peter Pizzolongo and Kyle Snow discuss the value of play as something that children engage in “just because” and as a way that children learn.
 The examples in this article provide information for two of the activities in the professional development guide.

 Holly Bohart is senior editor in Books and Related Resources at NAEYC.
 She formerly taught in special education early childhood programs.

 Kathy Charner is editor in chief of NAEYC’s Books and Related Resources department, with responsibility for the content, management, publication, and general excellence of the books and brochures published by NAEYC.
 Before joining NAEYC, Kathy was editor in chief at Gryphon House for more than 20 years.

-Derry Koralek, served as editor in chief of Young Children and Teaching Young Children and also as Chief Publishing Officer at NAEYC.
+Derry Koralek is president of DGK & Company, providing early childhood educational consulting to a variety of clients, including teachers and family child care providers.
+Previously, she served as editor in chief of Young Children and Teaching Young Children and also as Chief Publishing Officer at NAEYC.